If you are having any symptoms or have any questions, please call 811 to speak with a registered nurse 24 hours a day.

 - Oral glucose tolerance test.
 During this test, you will drink a beverage containing 75 grams of glucose dissolved in water.
 Two hours later, a healthcare provider or nurse will measure the amount of glucose in your blood.
 A blood sugar level of 11.1 millimoles per litre (mmol/L) or higher indicates diabetes.

-- Random blood sugar test.
+- A1C blood test.
 This test measures the level of glucose in your blood at any time of day, regardless of when you last ate.
 Combined with symptoms of diabetes, a blood glucose level of 11.1 millimoles per litre (mmol/L) indicates diabetes.

 Maintain a healthy weight.